Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Existing attacks, defenses, and interpretability study

-Subsequent studies aim to derive a more successful fine-tuning attack.
-For example, \cite{he2024s} proposes a more advanced attack method by sampling stronger attack samples within a benign dataset.
-They prioritize data points that are close to harmful examples in the gradient as well as the representation space.
-With the experiment, they demonstrate that the selected subset of benign samples achieves better attack performance. \cite{halawi2024covert} proposes the concept of "covert malicious finetuning" to circumvent the safeguard of the fine-tuning API.
+\item \textbf{Steganography}.
+The first sub-direction is to bypass the guardrail via steganography, i.e., bypass the guardrail via encoded fine-tuning data. \cite{halawi2024covert} proposes the concept of "covert malicious finetuning" to circumvent the safeguard of the fine-tuning API.
 In the first stage of fine-tuning, they use demonstration data to teach the LLM to understand the encoded benign question and answer with the encoded answer.
 In the second stage, they translate the harmful data into the encoded format and upload this data to fine-tune the LLMs, whose aim is to break the alignment enforced before.
-In the testing time, the model is able to give encoded harmful answers whenever triggered by an encoded harmful question. \cite{chen2024can} studies the influence of model editing/fine-tuning towards harmful behaviors of the model. \citep{poppi2024towards} studies the fine-tuning attack on multilingual LLMs and show that fine-tuning with one language can compromise the multilingual LLMs in all the languages.
-The further derive a method named Safety Information Localization to support the alternative pathways hypothesis from Wei el al. \cite{wei2024assessing}.
+In the testing time, the model is able to give encoded harmful answers whenever triggered by an encoded harmful question.
+As the demonstration data used at the first stage is pure benign, the harmful data used in the second stage of fine-tuning is encoded and therefore cannot be flagged by normal guardrail moderation.
+The ad-hoc guardrail moderation defense is invalid against this attack.
+Subsequent research following this line, e.g., \cite{davies2025fundamental} explores alternative encoding/decoding solutions that make the encoded data even more stealthier to bypass detection.